llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/readme.md

 * [low priority] occasionally unable to automatically retrieve transcript -> initial data unavailable.
 Refresh page resolves.
 Replicate and implement a fix (possibly a retry mechanism).
 	a. if captions is unable -> can't autoload
 	b. if captions avaliable -> please try closing extension tab, and refreshing the page/video.
+* [high priority] timestamps ~atleast 1 per 15 minutes, maybe 2-3 per page
+* [remote server] use google drive/substack post the processed transcripts there and retrieve from there.
+* [UI change][important and quick] make tab selection (raw vs processed) visually more obvious.
+* [UIchange] make "process with LLM button more prominent" -> make it green or blue
+* unit and integration tests are only partially all passing.
+TBH i'll fix on a per need basis.
+* change to use gpt-4o as default model, maybe even hide the model being used from the UI.
+    - changed back to gpt-4o-mini after optimizing it
+* add unit and LLM-as-judge to automaticaly test responses from LLM.
+    - helps track regression in model performance
+    - helps tracks effect of changes to prompt/system role.
+    - [done] in llm_partition_optimization.test.js
+* [refactoring] rename segments to "pages" or "pagination" it's much more intuitive.
+* [quick] add gif tutorial/video of extension in action to readme/chrome extension (check ReadingAssist for example).